Steven-Grevera/ENC4265/manual.md

-The light source of the map are tiny square lamps that are set up across the level and the farming object’s are large vases on the ground that when interacted with will emit a green light to acquire souls.
+The light source of the map are tiny square lamps that are set up across the level and the farming objects are large vases on the ground that, when interacted with, will emit a green light to acquire souls.

  ![image](https://github.com/user-attachments/assets/dbad1606-d881-4ed5-9cbf-5973a46de198)
 *Figure 70: Image showing the light source in the Corridor of Endless Rain.
 Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/2af4660e-97b7-4648-9428-6f5231ce14d6)
-*Figure 71: Image showing the soul farming object in the Corridor of Endless Rain.
+*Figure 71: Image showing the soul-farming object in the Corridor of Endless Rain.
 Image Taken By: Steven Grevera*

-The corridors  gimmick can be devastating if you aren’t yet used to dealing with the corruption status buildup, which when activated by obtaining the right amount of magatama, will cause the rain to drip through the ceiling and onto the player.
-Causing endless buildup of corruption unless skeletons or other means are found.
+The corridor's gimmick can be devastating if you aren’t yet used to dealing with the corruption status buildup, which, when activated by obtaining the right amount of Magatama, will cause the rain to drip through the ceiling and onto the player.
+This causes an endless buildup of corruption unless skeletons or other means are found.
 The range is not infinite but it is large.
-On advanced and beyond, in practice, this means the entire corridor will eventually end up with rain dripping from the ceiling and leaving very little areas to be safe.
+On advanced and beyond, in practice, this means the entire corridor will eventually end up with rain dripping from the ceiling and leaving very few areas to be safe.

 ![image](https://github.com/user-attachments/assets/7c1fa058-8e29-43be-995a-ea4cfd77ad04)
 *Figure 72: Image showing rain seeping through the ceiling in the Corridor of Endless Rain.
 Image Taken By: Steven Grevera*